AlaskaAirlines/auro-drawer/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/description.md) -->
 <!-- The below content is automatically added from ./../docs/partials/description.md -->
 The `<auro-drawer>` component is an intrusive interactive component, not passive.
-The component is best used when there is a requirement the user be made aware of the content being shown, moving focus from the main content to the dialog content.
+The component is best used when there is a requirement the user be made aware of the content being shown, moving focus from the main content to the drawer content.

 The component also supports a modal (blocking) state where the user must interact with the content of the component in order to continue.
 Passive dismissal of the content is not allowed.
 Users of this state must add a trigger for the user to move beyond this content.

-Auro holds the opinions of the [Nielsen Norman Group](https://www.nngroup.com/articles/modal-nonmodal-dialog/) on dialog and modal use to be true.
 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./../docs/partials/readmeAddlInfo.md -->
-**Important Notice**: This component no longer lives within the `auro-interruption` repository, as that is now being deprecated. `<auro-dialog>` is now a standalone component and users will be required to install it seperately.
-See the [Install Page](https://auro.alaskaair.com/components/auro/dialog/install) for instructions on how to install the component.
+**Important Notice**: This component no longer lives within the `auro-interruption` repository, as that is now being deprecated. `<auro-drawer>` is now a standalone component and users will be required to install it seperately.
+See the [Install Page](https://auro.alaskaair.com/components/auro/drawer/install) for instructions on how to install the component.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## UI development browser support